lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 Click on the settings icon (single gear) in the plot panel and in the plot parameters pop-up window, under "Trace Options" next to "Color Map" enter ``midPointMjdTai``, and from the drop-down menu for "Color Scale" choose "Rainbow".
 Click "Apply" and then "Close".
+This will illustrate two-dimensional motion as a function of time, which is marked as a changing color.

 .. figure:: /_static/portal_tut02_step03a.png
     :width: 400